vahid8/BoilerPlate_Javascript/README.md

 They are normally the same unless you define an eventhandler on a class that is on the parrent element and you click on the child element. the event will propagte from child to parent so the e.target is on the selected element (child) and currenttarget is on the parent elemnt taht has the eventlistener function.

+// Event deligation
+// Instead of applying the same function on many sibling childs, select the parant child and use e.target and the name of class to add eventListener
+// to all of them once.
+It will be very usefull technique to add eventlistener to childs that do not exist yet but will be created after loading the page.

 ```